Best of Japan Tour

 Day 1 Tokyo: We will meet you at the airport (Narita or Haneda).
 After clearing immigration, luggage collection and customs meet us at the exit in the arrivals hall.
 We then transfer to our Tokyo hotel in the centre of the city.
 Options include seeing some of the city dining out or just sleep if you are jetlagged.

 Day 5 Tokyo to Kyoto: Leave Tokyo and head south to Kyoto by bullet train.
-After checking into your hotel visit the Fushimi Inari shrine (10,000 torii gates) which is spectacular, very easy to get to (right next to a train station) and is a good option for sightseeing in the late afternoon.
-Suggested dinner options while in Kyoto include Japanese pancake (okonomiyaki) or Japanese BBQ restaurants.
+After depositing luggage at the hotel visit the Fushimi Inari shrine (10,000 torii gates) which is a spectacular location, very easy to get to (right next to the local train station) and is a good option for sightseeing in the late afternoon.
+From Fushimi Inari we have several options including Sanjusangendo temple with its 1,000 hand carved statues.

-Day 8 Hiroshima day trip: Visit Hiroshima as a day trip, achievable using the efficient shinkansen trains and an early start.
+Day 8 Kyoto - day trip Hiroshima: We visit Hiroshima as a day trip, achievable using the efficient shinkansen trains and an early start.
 The highlight is Miyajima Island and Itsukushima Shrine, location of the famous "floating" torii gate.
-This requires a short local train and ferry ride.
-Ferry tickets are covered by our JR passes.
-There is also time to visit the Peace Park and Museum in Hiroshima city.
+This requires a local train from Hiroshima city and a ferry ride across to the island.
+We typically organise the day to allow time to also visit the Peace Park and Museum in Hiroshima city.

 Day 10 Kyoto to Takayama: Travel by Shinkansen and then local train to the onsen (hot spring) mountain town of Takayama.
-Explore the town's historic buildings and shops on foot.
+The afternoon provides time to explore the town's historic district and shops on foot.
+Takayama is famous for its woodworking, but is also home to many sake breweries.
 The local specialty is Hida beef, very good quality, and we recommend enjoying it at one of the local bbq restaurants.

-The price for a fifteen day tour (accommodation for fourteen nights) is from Y595,000 per person share twin/double.
+The price for a fourteen day tour (accommodation for thirteen nights) is from Y595,000 per person share twin/double.
 Shorter or longer duration is also available.
-The optional 2-day extension is priced at Y57,500 per person including breakfast, dinner, geisha entertainment and Jigokudani bus round trip and entry fee.

 Prices include rail transfers from Narita to Tokyo and 14 day rail pass, entrance fees and tour fees.
 Accommodation is selected to average 4-star or higher and will normally include breakfast.
 Please let us know if you would like either twin or double beds.